 Cory Kandestin graduated first in his class at Vanderbilt University Law School.

 Cory is a bankruptcy litigator.
-His practice includes litigating fraudulent transfer actions, contested plan confirmations, valuation and solvency issues, evidentiary hearings, and appeals.
+His practice includes litigating fraudulent transfer actions, valuation and solvency issues, evidentiary hearings, and appeals.
 Cory also has significant experience leading special committee investigations.